BrickMMO/wic/index.markdown

 Project Based Learning (PBL) is a teaching method in which students learn by "actively engaging in real-world and personally meaningful projects" (PBLWorks, n.d.).

 WIC has similar qualities to that of PBL in that both are project based.
 PBL typical has many students working on the same simulated project from start to finish.
 WIC works best with an industry partner and multiple on-going industry projects.
-This allows students to contribute to multiple projects of varying difficulty and at veriying stages.
+This allows students to contribute to multiple projects of varying difficulty and at verifying stages.

-#### Work Baed Learning
+#### Work Based Learning

 Work Based Learning (WBL) is defined as "acquiring technical, academic, and employability skills by working in real work environments" (CEWIL Canada, n.d.).

 WIC has similar qualities to that of WBL in that both integrate with the workplace.
 WBL typically sends students out into the workplace to learn in a real work environment.
 WIC integrates real world work into the classroom.
 This provides students with a less intimidating learning environment with the immediate support of faculty and fellow students.
-WBL also typically requires students to be near the end of their program whereaas WIC can be inpemented in day one of a program.
+WBL also typically requires students to be near the end of their program whereas WIC can be implemented in day one of a program.

 ### Case Study